GreatSealUSA/GreatSealUSA_Art/Did_You_Write_The_Book_Of_Love/Democracy_Wihtout_Love_Compassion.md

 "Hush!
 Caution!
 Echoland!"
 https://youtu.be/WoiJVkdDbOo?t=291

-Adults in the Rave Spoken at the WGA February 2025.
+Adults in the *Have Spoken* at [the Writers Guild of America ...
+February 2025](https://www.youtube.com/watch?v=TkteSxVIM1A).
 Vince Gilligan and his Pirate Ship crews.

+* "Better Call Saul's Rhea Seehorn presents the 2025 Paddy Chayefsky Laurel Award to Vince Gilligan" https://youtu.be/TkteSxVIM1A?t=516

 "You howl and listen, listen and wait for the: Echoes of angels who won't return"